-UNL Policy and Programming Regarding Sexual Misconduct
+State Laws, UNL Policy and Programming Regarding Sexual Misconduct

 The University of Nebraska-Lincoln desires to provide a safe and secure learning, living and working environment for all students and staff.
 The University understands the impact of sexual misconduct and the lasting effects.
-The University strictly prohibits any form of sexual misconduct: dating violence, domestic violence, sexual assault and/or stalking.
-All received complaints of these incidents will be thoroughly investigated and those found responsible dealt with as necessary, whether criminally charged, handled through the University's judicial process, or both.
-It is the goal of the University of Nebraska to eliminate these crimes from it campus.
-Below are definitions applicable to sexual violence per Nebraska State Statutes; the statutes can be viewed as written at: http://nebraskalegislature.gov/laws/laws.php (see University's disciplinary process)
+The University strictly prohibits any form of sexual misconduct: dating violence, domestic violence, sexual assault, sexual harassment and/or stalking.
+All received complaints of these incidents will be thoroughly investigated and those found responsible dealt with as necessary, whether criminally charged, handled through the University's adjudication process, or both.
+It is the goal of the University of Nebraska-Lincoln to eliminate these crimes from its campus.

+Below are definitions applicable to sexual violence per Nebraska State Statutes in regards to any criminal investigations undertaken by law enforcement (the statutes can be viewed as written at: http://nebraskalegislature.gov/laws/laws.php).